Boys for Pele: Production

-Boys for Pele is Amos's first self-produced album; she would continue producing her own albums ever since.
+Boys for Pele is Amos' first self-produced album; she would continue producing her own albums ever since.
 Given that the album deals with the role of women in religion and relationships, and particularly in light of her breakup with Rosse, who had served as producer for her previous two albums, Amos felt that it was appropriate to take complete control over producing Boys for Pele, as a "bid for independence".
 Of producing the album herself, Amos said, "I was at the point I could not answer to anybody.
 I'd been answering my whole life to some patriarchal figure."